 Unplanned pregnancies are far more common than you may think, affecting millions of women in the United States every year.
 Although many women opt to give birth, approximately 40% of women facing an unintended pregnancy choose to terminate it with an abortion.
 A medical abortion uses the abortion pill to safely and effectively terminate an early pregnancy.
 Access Health Care in Downers Grove, Illinois, offers medical abortion services to patients in the greater Chicago-land area.
-To learn more, call or request your appointment online today.
+To learn more, today.

 Medical abortion, also known as non-surgical abortion, uses two different medications — mifepristone and misoprostol — to terminate an early pregnancy.

 These FDA-approved drugs, collectively referred to as the “abortion pill,” are safe and effective for ending a pregnancy within the first ten weeks of the first trimester, as determined by ultrasound.